victor-dp/robosat_geoc/docs/from_opendata_to_opendataset.md

 And it becomes clear that some area are not well labelled in the original OpenData.
-So we would have to remove them from the dataset.
+So we would have to remove them from the training and validation dataset.

 To do so, first step is to select the wrong labelled ones, and the compare tool again is helpfull, as it allow to check side by side several tiles directory, and to manual select thoses we want.